Loading...

 • 2 minute read

-The Lexus Great Britain Billie Jean King Cup team have qualified for the Billie Jean King Cup Finals after taking a 3-0 lead over Australia in Melbourne.
+The Lexus Great Britain Billie Jean King Cup team have qualified for the Billie Jean King Cup Finals after beating Australia 3-1 in Melbourne.

 The Brits produced a stunning upset win over a strong Australian side to confirm their place in the Finals for the third straight year.